 Can I access only the entries that I have submitted?

-Currently, Access Controls can only restrict access for users based on the forms they have created, and isn’t able to restrict a user’s access to only their own entries.
+Currently, Access Controls can only restrict permissions for users based on the forms they have created.
+At this time, WPForms isn’t able to restrict a user’s access to only their own entries.